John Warner: Personal life

 In August 1957, Warner married banking heiress Catherine Conover Mellon, the daughter of art collector Paul Mellon and his first wife, Mary Conover, and the granddaughter of Andrew Mellon.
 By his marriage, Warner accrued substantial capital for investing and expanding his political contacts.
 The Warners, who divorced in 1973, had three children: Virginia, John IV, and Mary.
 His former wife now uses the name Catherine Conover.

-Warner was the sixth husband of actress Elizabeth Taylor, whom he married in December 1976, at the Second Presbyterian Church in Richmond, Virginia, before he was elected to the Senate.
+Warner was the sixth husband of actress Elizabeth Taylor, whom he married on December 4, 1976, at his farm outside Middleburg, Virginia.
 They divorced in November 1982.
 Warner was the last surviving, as well as the longest-lived, of Taylor's seven husbands.

 Warner was linked romantically to broadcast journalist Barbara Walters in the 1990s.
 In December 2003, he married Jeanne Vander Myde, a real estate agent and the widow of Reagan administration defense department official Paul Vander Myde.

 Death and funeral

 Warner died from heart failure at his home in Alexandria, Virginia, on May 25, 2021, at age 94.
 Warner's funeral was held June 23, 2021, at Washington National Cathedral.
 President Joe Biden, Senators Tim Kaine and Mark Warner, and Admiral Michael Mullen were among those who spoke at the funeral.